-The goal of this course is for the students
+The goal of this course is for the students to

-- To develop the use of matrix algebra techniques that is needed by engineers for practical applications. - To understand geometrical aspects of curvature and elegant application of differential calculus which are needed in Engineering applications. - To make the student acquire sound knowledge of techniques in solving ordinary differential equations that model Engineering problems. - To familiarize the student with functions of several variables which is the foundation for many branches of Engineering. - To introduce sequence and series which is central to many applications in Engineering.
+- Develop the use of matrix algebra techniques that is needed by engineers for practical applications. - Understand geometrical aspects of curvature and elegant application of differential calculus which are needed in Engineering applications. - Make the student acquire sound knowledge of techniques in solving ordinary differential equations that model Engineering problems. - Familiarize the student with functions of several variables which is the foundation for many branches of Engineering. - Introduce sequence and series which is central to many applications in Engineering. - Apply differentiation to solve maxima and minima problems which is a foundation course which mainly deals with a single variable.

-Upon completion of this course the students will be able
+Upon completion of this course the students will be able to

-- 1. To solve the rank, Eigen values and eigenvectors, diagonalization of a matrix, Symmetric matrices and the students will be able to use matrix algebra techniques for practical applications. - 2.
-To equip the students to have basic knowledge and understanding in one field of materials, differential calculus - 3.
-To solve simple standard examples using the ideas of differential equations. - 4.
-To apply various techniques to solve Partial Differential Equations - 5.
-To develop the tool of power series for learning advanced Engineering Mathematics. - 6.
-To apply the knowledge acquired to solve various Engineering problems.
+- Find the rank, Eigen values and eigenvectors, diagonalization of a matrix, Symmetric matrices and the students will be able to use matrix algebra techniques for practical applications. - Equip the students to have basic knowledge and understanding of differential calculus in the field of Engineering. - Solve simple standard examples using the ideas of differential equations. - Apply various techniques to solve Partial Differential Equations - Develop the tool of power series for learning advanced Engineering Mathematics. - Apply the knowledge acquired to solve various Engineering problems.